-University officials, law enforcement authorities and emergency response caregivers with resources and support.
+University Officials: Victims of sexual assault should know that the University stands ready to assist them with resources and support.
 These offices can assist student victims with information, and help with notifying appropriate law enforcement authorities if the student chooses.
 As a matter of policy, if the offender is affiliated with the University, the appropriate office (Dean of Students or Human Resources) is notified.